onqtam/headjack/docs/why/SYSTEM.md

 > "We Didn't Run Out Of Television Screens And Planes, We Ran Out Of Food." - [School Principal, Interstellar (2014)](https://screenrant.com/interstellar-awesome-quotes-make-you-think/#quot-we-didn-39-t-run-out-of-television-screens-and-planes-we-ran-out-of-food-quot:~:text=%22We%20Didn%27t%20Run%20Out%20Of%20Television%20Screens%20And%20Planes%2C%20We%20Ran%20Out%20Of%20Food.%22)

 > "do not go gentle into that good night" - quote

+> "Antifragility is beyond resilience or robustness.
+The resilient resists shocks and stays the same; the antifragile gets better." - [Nassim Nicholas Taleb](https://www.goodreads.com/quotes/897104-antifragility-is-beyond-resilience-or-robustness-the-resilient-resists-shocks)